Hyle-org/devhub-hyle/docs/developers/general-doc/transaction.md

 On Hylé, onchain operations are split into two distinct transactions:

 - Blob transaction: describes the intended operation.
-- Proof transaction: validates and executes the operation.
+- Proof transaction: proves the correct execution of the operation.

 We cut these in two steps because ZK proofs take longer to generate than traditional signature.